NazarioR9/BNBR_Challenge/README.md

 |\
 |---- Readme.md

-PS: This isn't the defenitive structure.
-During the execution of the code, new directories will be created.
+PS: This isn't the definitive structure.
+During the code execution, new directories will be created.

 ## How to run the code